esphome/esphome-docs/components/display/nextion.rst

 As the communication with the Nextion LCD display is done using UART, you need to have an :ref:`UART bus <uart>` in your configuration with ``rx_pin`` both the ``tx_pin`` set to the respective pins on the display.
-Additionally, you need to set the baud rate to 9600.
+By default the baud rate is 9600.
+To change that to something else (115200) add ``baud=115200`` in your program.s before the page line.
+This will set the nextion to listen on 115200 which is highly recommended.

+The below example configures a UART for the Nextion display to use

 .. code-block:: yaml

     # Example configuration entry
     uart:
+      id: uart_2
-      rx_pin: D0
+      rx_pin: GPIO16
-      tx_pin: D1
+      tx_pin: GPIO17
-      baud_rate: 9600
+      baud_rate: 115200

     display:
       - platform: nextion
+        id: nextion1
+        uart_id: uart_2
         lambda: |-
           it.set_component_value("gauge", 50);
           it.set_component_text("textview", "Hello World!");